 Legal & Privacy

-BDO Georgia is strongly committed to protecting the privacy and security of your personal information.
+BDO in Georgia is strongly committed to protecting the privacy and security of your personal information.

 This Privacy Statement describes how we collect and use personal information about you, how we protect this information and the choices you can make about how we use this information in accordance with the General Data Protection Regulation (GDPR) and the Law of Georgia on Personal Data Protection